About | Research | Publications | Lab | Teaching | CV | Miscellaneous

 Network spreading cartoon

-Random graphs and percolation/contagion: We examine the topology of random networks with arbitrary correlations between nodes of different types.
+Random graphs, contagion, and machine learning: We examine the topology of random networks with arbitrary correlations between nodes of different types.
 From this, we can determine whether spreading is possible for different generalized contagion/diffusion processes.
 Inhomogeneous response functions among nodes as well as the ability for nodes to "turn off" can lead to more complex behavior.

 Working with Ioana Dumitriu and Gerandy Brito, we've found semi-analytical techniques for computing eigenvalue spectra of random graphs.
 We can numerically solve recursive equations to find the spectral distribution.
 This technique works even for random graph models with complicated block structure, cases where the equations appear too difficult to solve by hand.
 We have also studied the spectral gap in certain bipartite, biregular random graph families, with applications to matrix completion, community detection, and expander codes.